cogentcore/core/README.md

    g.Layout.Reset(), then sets their LayoutSize according to their own intrinsic size parameters, and/or those of its children if it is a Layout.

-3. Layout2D: MeFirst downward pass (each node calls on its children at appropriate point) with relevant parent BBox that the children are constrained to render within -- they then intersect this BBox with their own BBox (from BBox2D) -- typically just call Layout2DBase for default behavior -- and add parent position to AllocPos.
+3. DoLayout: MeFirst downward pass (each node calls on its children at appropriate point) with relevant parent BBox that the children are constrained to render within -- they then intersect this BBox with their own BBox (from BBox2D) -- typically just call DoLayoutBase for default behavior -- and add parent position to AllocPos.
 Layout does all its sizing and positioning of children in this pass, based on the Size2D data gathered bottom-up and constraints applied top-down from higher levels.